All Episodes

 Just slightly better.

-When you say tech support, you get one percent better, and it's like you know, tens of billions of dollars saved for the American taxpayer.
+When you say tax support, you get 1% better, and it's like tens of billions of dollars saved for the American taxpayer.

-If I may address the point that you the question you asked earlier, which is you know, how do we assure people they want to know?
+Now, if I may address the point that the question you asked earlier, which is, how do we assure people?

 How do we improve their benefits?

-How do we make sure that the social security check goes further than it did in the past and not uh it doesn't get weakened by inflation?
+How do we make sure that their Social Security check goes further than it did in the past and not it doesn't get weakened by inflation?

-So the if if we if we address the the the massive deficit spending, the the sort of the the waste in the government, um then that we can actually address inflation.
+So if we address the massive deficit spending, the waste in the government, then we can actually address inflation.

-So provided the economy grows faster than the money supply, uh which means you you you stop the government overspending and the waste um and the and the the output of real useful goods and services exceeds the increase in the money supply, you have no inflation.
+So provided the economy grows faster than the money supply, which means you stop the government overspending and the waste and the output of real useful goods and services exceeds the increase in the money supply, you have no inflation.

-And and you also drop the the the interest payments that that people pay.
+And you also drop the interest payments that people pay.

-So the the government is competing for to sell debt with with with the private citizens.
+So the government is competing to sell debt with the private citizens.

 This drives up the interest rate.

-So if you have a if you have a um if if you cut back on the deficit, you actually have an amazing situation for people because you get you get rid of inflation and you drop the interest rates.
+So if you cut back on the deficit, you actually have an amazing situation for people because you get rid of inflation and you drop the interest rates.

-And that means people's mortgage payments go down, their credit card payments go down, their car payments go down, uh their student loans go down, everything their their life becomes more affordable, and their standard of living improved.
+And that means people's mortgage payments go down, their credit card payments go down, their car payments go down, their student loans go down, everything, their life becomes more affordable and their standard of living improves.

 John, you have states right now.